 View the course facilities

-- This BEng course is accredited by the IED as partially fulfilling the educational requirements to become a Chartered Engineer.
-The IED is a leading membership body representing engineering product designers.
+- This BEng course is professionally accredited by the IMechE (which represents mechanical engineers and the engineering profession) as meeting partial fulfilment of the educational requirements to become a Chartered Engineer.

 Mechanical Engineering can lead to a diverse career in aerospace, the automotive industry, biotechnology, computing and electronics, energy conversion, the Ministry of Defence and research development.